A First Timer's Guide To Disneyland Paris

 Where is Disneyland Paris?

-You may be surprised to learn that Disneyland Paris isn't in Paris (confusing right?!)
-Disneyland Paris is actually about 20 miles east of the city in Coupvray.
-Even though it's out of the city, Disneyland Paris is very easy to get to from Paris, the UK, the US and Europe with great plane, train and road links.
+You may be surprised to learn that Disneyland Paris isn't located in Paris (confusing right?)
+Disneyland Paris is actually about 20 miles east of the city in the town of Coupvray.
+While it's not in the city itself, getting to Disneyland Paris is easy, with great plane, train and road links.

-• By Bus.
-There are a number of companies offering bus rides from the center of Paris to Disneyland Paris.
-They usually combine tickets and the shuttle ride, so this is only an option if you haven't booked your tickets yet.
+By Bus: A number of companies offer shuttle services between Paris and Disneyland Paris.
+They usually combine tickets and the shuttle ride, so this is a good option if you haven’t booked tickets yet.
 Disneyland Paris also offer their own shuttle bus service from the city.
-More information about the Disneyland Paris' Express can be found here.
+More information about the Disneyland Paris Express can be found here.

 From The UK

-Disneyland Paris is popular with Brits.
-It's our closest Disney resort and is very easy to get to.
-If you're travelling from the UK, there are a few different ways to get to the magic.
+Disneyland Paris is a popular destination for Brits.
+It's our closest Disney resort and is easy to reach.
+If you're travelling from the UK, here are some convenient options to get to the magic:

-• By Plane.
-Flying is one of the most popular ways to get to Disneyland Paris.
-Budget airlines offer great deals on flights and depending on where you are travelling from in the UK it can be the quickest method too.
-London and Manchester offer a high number of daily flights to Charles De Gaulle airport (CDG) but flights also depart daily from Edinburgh, Birmingham and Bristol.
-When we fly to CDG, we fly from Manchester with EasyJet and have been able to find tickets from as little as £25 per person per way.
-Note: Once you arrive at CDG, you will need to arrange a transfer from the airport to Disneyland Paris (more on transfer options below)
+By Plane: Flying is a popular and quick choice, with budget airlines offering great deals.
+London and Manchester offer a high number of daily flights to Charles De Gaulle airport (CDG) and flights also depart daily from Edinburgh, Birmingham and Bristol.
+We've flown with EasyJet from Manchester and found tickets as low as £25 each way.
+Note: Once you arrive at CDG, you will need a transfer to Disneyland Paris (more on transfer options below)

-• By Car.
-We have driven to Disneyland Paris a number of times and would highly recommend if you're a confident driver.
-The journey is long (especially coming from the north of England) but we love the flexibility of driving and being able to take as much luggage as we need.
-A crossing on the EuroTunnel is affordable if booked in advance and takes only 30 minutes from Folkestone to Calais.
-Or you can take the ferry from Dover to France but this will take a lot longer.
-Once in France, the drive is straightforward and takes about 3 hours 30 minutes on the toll road.
-There is free parking at all the Disneyland Paris hotels too.
-(Read about our latest journey and full review of the Eurotunnel here)
+By Car: We have driven to Disneyland Paris a number of times and recommend it if you are a confident driver.
+The journey is long, especially if you're coming from the north of England or further, but we like the flexibility of driving and having plenty of luggage space.
+The Eurotunnel crossing from Folkestone to Calais is quick (30 minutes) and affordable if booked in advance.
+Alternatively, you can take the ferry from Dover, but this will take longer.
+Once in France, it's a straightforward 3.5 hour drive on the toll road.
+Free parking is available at all Disneyland Paris hotels.
+Disneyland Paris' hotels offer free parking, which makes things simple when you arrive.
+(Read about our previous car journey and full review of the Eurotunnel here)

 From Charles De Gaulle Airport (CDG)

 If you're travelling by plane from the UK or the US, you're likely flying into Charles De Gaulle airport (CDG).
-Charles De Gaulle is about 25 miles north of Disneyland Paris, so you'll need to arrange a transfer to the magic.
+This airport is located about 25 miles north of Disneyland Paris, so you'll need to arrange a transfer to the magic.
 There are a few options to choose from:

-• By Private Transfer.
-Our favourite option from CDG is to book a private transfer.
-After the stress of the airport, it's nice to have someone take over and get you to where you need to go.
-We have used Prestige Private Transfer before and would recommend the company.
-A one way journey costs around €70 per vehicle (at the time of writing) and bookings can be made online.
-Make sure to read the latest reviews of any company you choose before booking to make sure you've chosen a reputable company.
+By Private Transfer: Our favourite way to travel from CDG is by private transfer.
+After the stress of the airport, it’s nice to have someone else take care of the rest of the journey.
+We’ve used Prestige Private Transfer before and would recommend them.
+A one way journey from CDG costs around €70 per vehicle (at the time of writing) and bookings can be made online.
+Make sure to read the latest reviews of any service before booking to ensure you're choosing a reputable company.

 From Orly Airport (ORY)

-If you're travelling by plane from elsewhere in Europe, you're likely flying into Orly airport (ORY).
-Orly is about 25 miles west of Disneyland Paris, so you'll need to plan a transfer to the magic.
+If you're flying from elsewhere in Europe, you'll likely be landing at Orly Airport (ORY).
+Orly is located about 25 miles west of Disneyland Paris, so you'll need to plan a transfer to the magic.
 There are a few options to choose from:

-• By Private Transfer.
-Our favourite transfer option from the airports is to book a private transfer.
-After the stress of the airport, it's nice to have someone take over and get you to where you need to go.
-We have used Prestige Private Transfer before and would recommend the company.
-A one way journey from Orly costs around €80 per vehicle and bookings can be made online.
-Make sure to read the latest reviews of any company you choose before booking to make sure you've chosen a reputable company.
+By Private Transfer: Our favourite transfer option from the airports is to book a private transfer.
+After the stress of the airport, it’s nice to be met by a driver and taken straight to your hotel.
+We have used Prestige Private Transfer on a couple of different trips and would recommend them.
+A one way journey from ORY costs around €80 per vehicle (at the time of writing) and you can make a booking online.
+Be sure to read the latest reviews of any service before you book to make sure you're choosing a reputable company.

-• By Train.
-If you're familiar with the train system in Paris, then the train is a great way to travel between Orly and Disneyland Paris.
-It will require a Zone 1 - 5 ticket and few station changes, so we wouldn't recommend this method for first time visitors.
-The journey will take around an hour, so it's not the quickest, but it may work out cheaper then the other options.
+By Train: If you’re familiar with the train system in Paris this can be a great way to travel between ORY and Disneyland Paris.
+The journey requires a Zone 1-5 ticket and involves a few station changes, so we wouldn’t recommend this option for first time visitors or for those with a lot of luggage.
+The journey takes around 1 hour in total and may work out cheaper than other transport options if you're comfortable navigating the metro and RER.

-• By Bus (Magical Shuttle).
-There are a number of companies offering shuttle transfers from Orly to Disneyland Paris, but Magical Shuttle is the only service approved by Disneyland Paris.
-Tickets cost €23 per adult per way and the journey will take about 1 hour depending on which hotel you're staying in.
-Shuttles run at about once per hour but don't run 24/7, so may not be a good option if you have an early or late flight.
-Find out more information and book your tickets here
+By Bus (Magical Shuttle): There are a number of companies offering shuttle transfers from ORY to Disneyland Paris, but Magical Shuttle is the only service approved by Disneyland Paris.
+Tickets cost €23 per adult each way, and the journey takes about 1 hour, depending on which hotel you’re staying in.
+Shuttles run about once per hour but don’t operate 24/7, so be sure to check the schedule if you have an early or late flight.
+You can find out more and book your tickets on the Magical Shuttle website.

 OK, so you've planned out how you're going to arrive at Disneyland Paris, but where are you going to stay?
 Disneyland Paris offers 7 Disney Hotels to choose from as well as 8 Partner Hotels and 1 Nature Resort.
 The local town of Marne-la-Vallée is a popular area for those on a budget and wish to stay offsite in a hotel or Airbnb.